chetnashah/webconcepts/httpbasics.md

 With HTTP/2, the number of connections that a server has to maintain is vastly less than it was with HTTP/1.1.
 With HTTP/2, a server has to maintain just 1 TCP connection per client; with HTTP/1.1, the server had to maintain typically 2-8 TCP connections per client.

+## TCP connections

+TCP connections by default never close themselves, the protocols on top can decide when/how to close connection.

 ## http2 vs 3

+**http2 does not close connection on request/response.**
+Instead there is a configured timeout on the server, e.g. nginx has 3 mins by default.

 ![http2 and 3](img/http2and3.png)